STOP being the YES Girl and politely say NO to every request your client asks of you. It’s costing you money.

 My typical consultation would go like this:

 During my initial consultation, I write down everything we have talked about and send them a proposal based on the finishes they have selected for each area of their home.

 I am very clear and specific on the finish, color, area and cost for each finish, and I price each job separately so here is no misunderstanding.

 But this is what happened on the job:

-This job took me an extra day to finish because I didn’t like telling clients NO. I have always gone by the motto, under promise and over deliver.
-This doesn’t mean to do more work for free.
+This job took me an extra day to finish because I didn’t like telling clients NO. I have always gone by the motto, under-promise and over-deliver.
+This doesn’t mean doing more work for free.
 It means to do the extra things like add a few painted switch plates or hang the pictures back on their wall.

 The lesson I learned: